-Calculation results and any outdated input fields should be deleted when:
+The results of calculations and any outdated input fields should be deleted whenever:

-- (i) modifications are entered; - (ii) the EFB is shut down or the performance application is closed; and - (iii) the EFB or the performance application have been in a standby or 'background' mode too long, i.e. such that it is likely that when it is used again, the inputs or outputs will be outdated.
+- (i) modifications are entered; - (ii) the EFB is shut down or the performance application is closed; or - (iii) the EFB or the performance application has been in a standby or 'background' mode for too long, i.e. such that it is likely that when it is used again, the inputs or outputs will be outdated.

-AIRPORT MOVING MAP DISPLAY (AMMD) APPLICATION WITH OWN-SHIP POSITION (
+AIRPORT MOVING MAP DISPLAY (AMMD) APPLICATION WITH OWN-SHIP POSITION - COMPLEX AIRCRAFT